LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/there-is-a-voice.md

 &nbsp;

-What if I
+What if I step,

-step one more time
+one more time

-out of wonder?
+outside of wondering?